Site logo

 Source

 Germanus of Auxerre (PCBE 4, 'Germanus 1', pp. 878-883) was the most important and revered episcopal saint of 5th-century Gaul.
-The Life of Germanus was written some years after his death (traditionally dated to 448, but perhaps earlier) by Constantius, a literary figure, possibly a cleric, attested in Lyon in the 460s and 470s (PCBE 4, 'Constantius 3', pp. 521-522).
+He died between about 445 and 450.
+The Life of Germanus was written some years later by Constantius, a literary figure, possibly a cleric, attested in Lyon in the 460s and 470s (PCBE 4, 'Constantius 3', pp. 521-522).
 The precise date when he composed the Life is not documented, but it must have been sometime between the 460s and the early 480s.
 For full discussion of the authorship and date of the Life of Germanus, see its overview entry: E05841.

 Discussion